Short-term Teaching Abroad Programs

 You’re packed and ready to go.
 Now all that’s left is doing your job.
 Here are a couple of hints for making lesson plans, which will guide you and your students for the entirety of your stay.
 While it’s best to have a daily lesson plan, doing them a week in advance helps you stay flexible and adjust to the pace of the class.

-- Know your audience.
-What ages are you teaching?
-What is their learning level?
+- Know your age range Think about what their learning level is.
 What and how you teach should be vastly different for beginners English in elementary school and advanced English in a college setting.

 - Set goals.
-What can you accomplish in one lesson?
+Decide what you can accomplish in one lesson.
 How long is the class?
 What is the one main idea you would like to pass on for the day?
 In addition, how long are you planning to stay?
-Can you accomplish your goals during your short term?
+Can you accomplish your goals during your short term teaching term?

 - Create activities.
 Think of a warm-up, main lesson, and a wrap-up.
 Include what you will assign as homework, so you can tell if they soaked up all the information.